DELIVERING VALUE BEYOND ELECTRICITY

 - We continuously add economic renewable energy resources to maintain stable power costs, diversified power supply, and help achieve long-term clean energy goals.

-- We proactively invest in and maintain our system to provide members with the most reliable power in the nation according to the IEEE's 2023 and 2024 benchmark year study results.
-The study ranks Cobb EMC 1st in the nation for providing reliable power.
+- We proactively invest in and maintain our system to provide members with the most reliable power in the nation, according to the IEEE's 2023 and 2024 benchmark year study results.

 We’re here to help and are always working for you — our members.
 Contact us if you have questions about your bill or ways to save energy.